Arpanmondalz/glyphDJ/docs/technical_details.md

 # Technical Notes for Glyph DJ (Nothing Phone 2a)

 Here's a rundown of the precise file structures, metadata rules, and encoding steps that Glyph DJ follows to make sure exported OGG files load up properly in the Nothing Phone 2a's Glyph Composer.
-I've also covered the app's inner workings for things like CSV creation, compression, and embedding, plus some straightforward ways to check everything.

 > **Key Aims**
 > - Generate a CSV that captures glyph LED states at 60 Hz (one frame every 16.666 ms), with 26 columns for indices 0 through 25.
-> - Compress and encode that CSV into Vorbis comments so the Nothing app picks it up as valid glyph data.
+> - Compress and encode that CSV into Vorbis comments so the Nothing Glyph Composer app picks it up as valid glyph data.
 > - Stick to Ogg containers with Opus audio (48 kHz stereo) to keep things reliable on the device.

 ***